Kirklevington Country Club: 1980s to present day

 By the early 1980s, after extensive touring and the release of two albums with Rea, McCoy handed over his management role to Jim Beach (manager of Queen) and returned to Kirklevington to further develop his club premises.
 This was to include a unique New England influenced, 60-cover restaurant Martha's Vineyard Bar & Grill (1983) spread over two levels.
 It proved so popular that it very soon required at least 14-day advance table reservations.
 However, a huge new venture in Darlington, Perry's, around 1991 proved unsuccessful and eventually led to that venue and The Kirklevington Country Club, being sold in the mid-1990s.

-The new purchasers massively expanded the Club on the site, which meant that it lost much of its previous 'intimate' atmosphere, along with many longtime, dedicated 'core' patrons, (being before this redevelopment, a total 375 capacity).
+The new purchasers massively expanded the club on the site, which meant that it lost much of its previous 'intimate' atmosphere, along with many longtime, dedicated 'core' patrons, (being before this redevelopment, a total 375 capacity).
 They also ceased the 'live' bands aspect of the McCoy years.
-The new Club premises, by now at 800 capacity, eventually failed after only three years, and the building was inevitably sold and demolished, for the erection of a group of 'faux' cottage style homes.
+The new Club premises, by now at 800 capacity, eventually failed after only three years, and the building was sold and demolished, for the erection of a group of 'faux' cottage style homes.